Virginia Tech® home

 Gavin Hunt

-Gavin Hunt: Gavin is a first year PhD student studying hypersonic boundary layer development and advanced optical setups.
+Gavin Hunt: Gavin is an MS student studying hypersonic boundary layer development and advanced optical setups.
 He received his BS in mechanical engineering from Clemson University in 2024.
 Outside of class Gavin enjoys hiking, swimming, fishing, and reading.

 Khanh Nguyen